 Watch Now!
 Learn more about Davison Elementary-Middle School.

-Our exceptional instructional and non instructional staff are highly qualified, certified, motivated and are child-centered in their approach to education.
+Our exceptional instructional and non-instructional staff are highly qualified, certified, motivated and are child-centered in their approach to education.
 Our support staff is outstanding and ready to support the various needs of our students.
 We have a full time Speech Teacher and Social Worker.
-We also have part time Physical Therapist, Nurse, Occupational Specialist, and Hearing Impaired Speech Therapist and Social Worker for the Hearing Impaired.
+We also have part time Physical Therapist, Nurse, Occupational Specialist, Hearing Impaired Speech Therapist, Social Worker for the Hearing Impaired, Counselor and Intervention Specialist.

 Our Vision and Mission